sdhaksiya20/Pizza_Sales_Report/README.md

 Interactive Navigation: Multi-page dashboard with sidebar navigation.
 Responsive Design: Optimized for desktop and mobile viewing.
 Real-time Updates: Dynamic data refresh capabilities.

+🛠️ Technology Stack
+The Dashboard was built using the following tools and technologies:
+Power BI Desktop - Main data visualization platform used for report creation.
+Power Query - Data transformation and cleaning layer for reshaping and preparing the data.
+DAX (Data Analysis Expressions) - Used for calculated measures, dynamic visuals, and conditional logic.
+File Format - pdf files and csv files for development and .png for dashboard previews.

 Screenshot /Demos:
 https://github.com/sdhaksiya20/Pizza_Sales_Report/blob/main/sanpshot%20pizza%20sales%20by%20best%20%26%20worst.png